OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ## Enable runtime logging

-If you're testing your add-in in Office on Windows, you should [enable runtime logging](../testing/runtime-logging.md). runtime logging delivers `console.log` statements to a separate log file you create to help you uncover issues.
+If you're testing your add-in in Office on Windows, you should [enable runtime logging](../testing/runtime-logging.md).
+Runtime logging delivers `console.log` statements to a separate log file you create to help you uncover issues.
 The statements cover a variety of errors, including errors pertaining to your add-in's XML manifest file, runtime conditions, or installation of your custom functions.
 For more information about runtime logging, see [Debug your add-in with runtime logging](../testing/runtime-logging.md).

 ### Check for Excel error messages